mccarthurmay/Stock_Tracker/README.md

 ### Windows Users (start.bat)
 Simply run `start.bat` in the root directory.
 The script will:
 1. Check for Python and Node.js installations
-2. Create a Python virtual environment if it doesn't exist
-3. Activate the virtual environment
-4. Install/update Python requirements automatically
+2. Install/update Python requirements automatically
-5. Install frontend dependencies if needed
+3. Install frontend dependencies if needed
-6. Start both backend and frontend servers
+4. Start both backend and frontend servers
-7. Open the application in your default browser
+5. Open the application in your default browser

 To stop the application:
 - Press 'Q' in the command window